epfl-ada/ada-2023-project-msosm/README.md

 To assess the complexity of a movie, we have used the following methodologies:

-Summary Length: Evaluate the length of each movie's plot summary.
-Longer summaries typically suggest a more complex plot.
-TF-IDF Analysis: Apply Term Frequency-Inverse Document Frequency (TF-IDF) to identify unique or significant words in each summary.
-A broader range of TF-IDF scores within a summary indicates a more complex plot.
-Text Coherence Measurement: Assess the coherence of the text, which reflects the logical and connection of ideas.
-This is done by analyzing semantic similarity between consecutive sentences using sentence embeddings (like Sentence Transformers).
-The variation in cosine similarity scores between sentences can indicate the plot's complexity and coherence.
+Assess plot summary length; longer summaries suggest complexity.
+Use TF-IDF for unique words, indicating complexity with varied scores.
+Measure text coherence by analyzing semantic similarity between sentences using sentence embeddings (e.g., Sentence Transformers).
+Variations in cosine similarity scores indicate plot complexity and coherence.

 ### Plot similarity
 After text preprocesing, plot similarity can be computed in two ways: